-In the current year, no gain or loss was recognised in OCI with respect to land fair value measurement (2020: \$8,445,000 gain).
+In the current year, a gain of \$8,445,000 was recognised in OCI with respect to land fair value measurement (2021: \$nil).

 The buildings valuation is categorised as a level 3 fair value based on the inputs to the valuation technique used, being the current replacement cost approach.
 The cost approach considers the current replacement costs of the buildings.
 The key unobservable input to the building component is the replacement costs per square metre.
 The fair value of the buildings increases/(decreases) as the estimated replacement costs per square metre increases/(decreases).